-My own experience of this course was a joyous opening up of what I understood relationship with God to be, and the Exercises themselves an on-going, life-giving guide to a deepening of that relationship – sometimes painful, always loving.
+My own experience of this course was a joyous opening up of what I understood relationship with God to be, and the Exercises themselves an on-going, life-giving guide to a deepening of that relationship – sometimes challenging, always loving.
 It's a privilege to be part of enabling that same experience for others.
-Outside the course I accompany people through the Exercises and in ongoing spiritual direction and am on the team of the House of Prayer retreat centre.
+Outside the course I accompany people through the Exercises and in ongoing spiritual direction and supervision.
 I am also a Psychosynthesis therapist, which has much resonance with this course, and I balance all this talking with time in my pottery studio.
-I am mother to two gorgeous young adult daughters and our home resounds to the dramas and joys of their lives – they are my greatest teachers.
+I am mother to two gorgeous young adult daughters, who are my greatest teachers.

 I am a Cenacle Sister and live in community in South London.
 I joined the staff of the second year in 2004 and continue to find working on the course such a life-giving ministry.
 I particularly enjoy exploring in depth the vision contained in the ‘Spiritual Exercises’ in company with both students and my colleagues.
 I also teach theology at Education for Parish Service, working in partnership with St Mary’s University College, Twickenham.
 As part of the Religious Life Institute, based at Heythrop College.
 I also have the opportunity to teach on the ‘Theology of Religious Life’ M. A. module.
 My Ignatian roots inform all that I do!

-Roger completed the ISC in 1993 and has worked for many years as part of the Extended Team at ‘The Centre’ in Edenbridge helping on Weeks of Accompanied Prayer, Quiet Days, Individually Directed Retreats, and is now offering ongoing Spiritual Direction and Retreats in Daily Life (19th Annotation).
-He is Anglican Vicar of St. Mildred's Church in Addiscombe, a father of four, and enjoys a variety of music.
+Roger completed the ISC in 1993 and offers ongoing Spiritual Direction and Retreats in Daily Life (19th Annotation).
+He is Anglican Vicar of St. Mildred's Church in Croydon, a father of four, and enjoys a variety of music.
 Roger has recently travelled to the Ignatian 'hot spots' of Loyola, Pamplona, Manresa, Montserrat, Barcelona and Rome and his DVDs 'Inigo' and 'Ignatius in Rome' reveal his passion for a contemporary expression of Ignatian spirituality.